metarex-media/www-metarex-media/content/project/_index.md

 ## Rationale

-It's super easy to send anything by FedEx - even a baby dinosaur.
-You put your stuff in a box and they slap two labels on it.
+It's super easy to send anything by FedEx - even a baby dinosaur!
+You just put your stuff in a box and they slap two labels on it.

 1. The Destination - send to {{% metarex %}} HQ
 2. The Manifest - a bar code that points to a database.
-The record in the database says _Baby Dinosaur - do not drop_
+The record in the database says **_Baby Dinosaur - do not drop_**

 Magic happens and the box travels over train networks, air networks, couriers, bicycles and just gets to where you want it.